kyle8581/Web-Shepherd/README.md

 Recent multimodal language models (MLLMs) have made progress in web automation but struggle with long-horizon planning and cost efficiency.
 To tackle this, WEB-SHEPHERD introduces:

-- **WEBPRM COLLECTION**: A dataset with 40K+ step-level preference annotations and structured checklists.
+- **WebPRM Collectionn**: A dataset with 40K+ step-level preference annotations and structured checklists.
-- **WEBREWARDBENCH**: A benchmark to test PRM effectiveness across diverse web tasks.
+- **WebRewardBench**: A benchmark to test PRM effectiveness across diverse web tasks.
-- **WEB-SHEPHERD**: A PRM trained to provide step-wise feedback and reward using structured subgoal checklists.
+- **Web-Shepherd**: A PRM trained to provide step-wise feedback and reward using structured subgoal checklists.

 ---